2355/music-situation/README.md

-Get artist, title, situation from tweet with #nowplaying and save in MySQL.
+Get artist, title, situation from tweet with "#nowplaying" and save in MySQL.